Enjoy the pictures you'll find here on these pages but please do not copy any of my designs or images in any manner without my permission. Mahalo!

 This instrument is sold.

-(Many more ukes on my GALLERY page)
+(Many more ukes on my GALLERY pages)

 Matt Dahlberg's NSB Tenor Ukulele

-Honu Tenor with Side Sound Port
+Honu Tenor with Side Sound Port--SOLD

 With just one look there is no mistaking that this is a Hawaiian ukulele!
 It was especially fun for me to incorporate the "honu"inlay on the "tapa" inspired background, both of which are significant in Pacific Island cultures.
 The fine red & black prufling nicely contrasts with the curly koa binding that I've used throught the uke.
 The side sound port acts as a personal monitor allowing for a bit more player feedback.
 The Spanish cedar neck is reinforced with a carbon fiber rod for added stability and better tonal response.